Intended workflows

 Editor persona

-1. Create a feature – such as a new gas service endpoint
+1. Create a feature – such as a new service endpoint

-2. Remove a feature – such as abandoning a customer gas pipe
+2. Remove a feature – such as abandoning a customer pipe

-3. Replace a feature - such as modifying terminal connections for gas pipes
+3. Replace a feature - such as modifying terminal connections for pipes

-4. Extend a feature - such as adding a distribution pipe to the network
+4. Extend the network - such as adding a distribution pipe to the network

 5. Analyze network connectivity - such as running upstream / downstream traces against the network